MrCarri/mrcarri.dev/content/posts/software/suwayomi-podman2/index.md

 ## Wrap up

 And that's it!
 After a short investigation, we successfully migrated the prototype to a persistent, stable service on the homelab.

+A few notes: I know that using compose with podman might seem not very efficient since other native options exist, such as Quadlets.
+I'm leaving those for a future article, I need to investigate it a little bit more.